cookbooks/about/README.md

  1. [Rebase](http://book.git-scm.com/4_rebasing.html) `qa` onto `master`

         git rebase master
  1. resolve any conflicts and merge.
-There shouldn't be any merge conflicts if people have been rebasing `qa` onto `master` before making their changes.
+If people have been rebasing `qa` onto `master` before making their changes, then there should be few or no merge conflicts.
-    But if there are, use this command to start your GUI mergetool:
+  But if there are, use these commands to start your GUI mergetool, then continue:

         git mergetool
         # Once any merge conflicts have been resolved